What notice and evidence is an employee required to provide to receive statutory adoption pay in relation to a child adopted from within the UK?

 - the date on which the child is expected to be placed for adoption or the date of the placement if it has already taken place; and

-- the date on which the employee was informed that the child would be placed with him or her for adoption.
+- the date on which the employee was informed that the child would be placed with them for adoption.

-The employee must also provide a declaration that he or she has chosen to receive statutory adoption pay, and not statutory paternity pay (adoption) in relation to the child.
+The employee must also provide a declaration that they have chosen to receive statutory adoption pay, and not statutory paternity pay (adoption) in relation to the child.